 The application of LIBS on lateral resolution is discussed in this chapter.
 Femtosecond lasers together with high resolution optics have given us the ability to achieve submicron ablation spots which can play an important role in specific micromachining applications.
 Light emitted from the plasma at the sample surface created by a focused femtosecond laser pulse can also be used in LIBS and allow us to characterize the chemical composition of the target surface with micron-level lateral resolution.
 The spatial resolution using LIBS has often been defined by measuring the FWHM of the crater size.
 We study the application of low energy femtosecond 266 nm laser pulses with very low energies of 10's of nanojoules.
-We have investigated spatial resolution using the actual width of the chromium versus the experimentally obtained width using LIBS detection.
+We have investigated spatial resolution using the detection of thin strips of chromium on silicon substrates and compared the actual width of the chromium versus the experimentally obtained width using LIBS detection.
 The variation of signal levels for low pulse energies is investigated on Chromium surfaces.
 A spatial resolution of $\sim 1 \ \mu m$ was obtained for detection of chromium from the emission measured.